I am currently in bad situation. The OS has been corrupted while upgrading to High Sierra.

 Pressing option key on boot-up doesn't list any drive.

-When I select restore from backup option in recovery mode, it lists both drives and asks to unlock before proceeding.
+When I select restore from backup option in macOS Recovery mode, it lists both drives and asks to unlock before proceeding.
 When I unlock the drive goes away (means hide from the list).

 Is it possible to boot from APFS encrypted drive?

 Is there anyway to recover lost data from unbootable APFS encrypted drive?

 APFS offers encryption at the file system level, not the disk level as was previously in HFS+.
 It allows to encrypted different data with multiple keys, which ensures the integrity of users' data.
 However, every now and then, users will find the APFS encrypted volume not bootable, APFS encrypted not mounted or APFS encrypted volume doesn't work on macOS.
 In this post, we will discuss why APFS encrypted volume not mounted and how to fix it.